Planning ahead will help you get ready to open a health care center. This section includes:

 Things to do before an event

-Don't wait until a drill or an emergency to become familiar with the contents of the basic sign kit.
+Don't wait until a drill or an emergency to become familiar with your plans for signage.
 Here are a few things you should do before an emergency occurs:

-- If possible, practice placing signs in the actual facility to be used as a medication center.
-This will help staff plan set-up logistics in advance and may save valuable time in an exercise or emergency event.
+- If possible, walk through the actual facility and note places where signs will be used.
+This will help staff anticipate set-up logistics and may save valuable time in an exercise or emergency event.

 - Plan what signs will be needed to help with traffic and parking issues and where they will be placed around the outside of the facility and surrounding streets.

-Every medication center will be different.
+Every health care center will be different.
 This sample layout was developed by Public Health Seattle-King County for a planned site in Seattle.
-Your health care center will differ in size, complexity or other factors.
+Your health care center will differ in size, complexity and other factors.
 Planning ahead to account for those differences is crucial.

 Assigning a signage coordinator

-Coordinating signage set-up and placement can be extremely time-consuming.
-We recommend that each medication center appoint a signage coordinator to:
+Coordinating signage setup and placement can be extremely time-consuming.
+We recommend that each health care center appoint a signage coordinator to:

 - Train volunteers

-- Ensure signs are delivered to the medication center
+- Ensure signs are delivered to the health care center

-- Coordinate set-up and placement throughout the medication center
+- Coordinate setup and placement throughout the health care center

 - Coordinate disassembly, complete inventory and return signs to storage